 Home | About | Studios | Exhibitions & Events | Join In | video | books | extra | Wansbrough | Contact

-At the end of 2015, Wansbrough Paper Mill, situated in our small coastal town of Watchet in rural West Somerset, closed its doors, ending 250 years of papermaking in the town, with the loss of 200 jobs.
-We have since embarked on a heritage project that looks to preserve, disseminate and celebrate the story of the Mill, which has defined the identity of the town, doing so while memories are fresh and connections remain strong.
-We will explore the industrial history of the Mill and papermaking, the personal memories of workers; the social impact of its closure and the process of decommissioning.
+This tour was part of a wider heritage project by Contains Art that looked to preserve, disseminate and celebrate the story of the Mill, which had defined the identity of the town, doing so while memories were fresh and connections remained strong.
+The project explored the personal memories of workers; the social impact of its closure and the process of decommissioning.
+More details can be found at www.containsart.co.uk/Wansbrough

 get our newsletter: